Orel Hershiser: Early life

+College career

 Hershiser received only a partial scholarship from Bowling Green State University.
 As a freshman he played little baseball and was academically ineligible as a sophomore.
 He left school and hitchhiked home, where his parents convinced him to return to school.
 He enrolled in summer school to bring his grades up and worked at his father's paper company during the summer.
 He grew and gained 15 lb that summer, which added 5 mph to his fastball and got him more playing time.
 He made the all-Mid-American Conference All-Star team his junior year, during which he pitched a no-hitter against Kent State on May 4, 1979.
-He won that game 2-0 despite only striking out two batters.
+He won that game 2–0 despite only striking out two batters.
 In his only full-time season with the baseball team, in 1979, he was 6–2 with a 2.26 ERA.

 Hershiser was also a member of the Sigma Phi Epsilon fraternity.
 One of his fraternity brothers played a joke on him on draft day, pretending to be a scout from the San Diego Padres calling to tell him he was drafted in the first round.
 After getting excited and starting to call his friends, he realized it was a hoax.